runatlantis/atlantis/runatlantis.io/docs/deployment.md

 expose Atlantis to the internet.

-If you're using a private Git host like GitHub Enterprise, GitLab Enterprise or Bitbucket Server, then you just need Atlantis to be routable to and from there.
+If you're using a private Git host like GitHub Enterprise, GitLab Enterprise or Bitbucket Server, then Atlantis needs to be routable from the private host and Atlantis will need to be able to route to the private host.

 ### Data
 Atlantis has no external database.
 Atlantis stores Terraform plan files on disk.